- Australian Guide to Legal Citation. Read Deakin's guide to AGLC.

 - The use of someone else's work (including words, graphs, tables, images, ideas) without proper acknowledgement.
 This is a serious academic offence that carries penalties.
 Read more about plagiarism and collusion.

 - Short quotes are enclosed in single or double quote marks depending on the referencing style.
-In Harvard a short quote is less than 30 words and in APA it is less than 40 words.
+In Harvard a short quote is less than about 30 words, whereas in APA it is less than 40 words.

 URL (Uniform Resource Locater)

-- The full website address, which is required for most referencing styles when citing online sources.
+- A website or webpage address.
+Required for most referencing styles when citing online sources.

 - Noun.
 This term can refer any creation (such as text, image, video, software, website) produced by an individual or group.
 Publications such as books, journal articles or websites are works, as are student assignments, presentations and unpublished conference papers.
 All works referred to in a paper should be properly acknowledged in the appropriate referencing style.